How to Choose the Best Inpatient Rehab in Texas

 How Long Does Texas Inpatient Rehab Last?

-Program length for inpatient rehab varies, often falling between 30-90 days.
+Program length for inpatient rehab varies, often between 30-90 days.
 Inpatient rehab that lasts for 30 days or less is considered short-term and involves intensive therapy using an adapted 12-Step approach.12 Long-term rehab, on the other hand, may last between 60-90 days or more as determined by your progress and individualized needs.9,12 The National Institute on Drug Abuse (NIDA) recommends that most people require at least 90 days in rehab to effectively stop or lower drug and alcohol use.13